Resident in the Boston Teacher Residency Program

 The only reason I know this story is because my mom shares it with me.
 I don’t know if I really remember it.
 The only time my brother and I ever went to the same school was when I was in first grade, and he was in fifth grade.
 Micah always had friends around him during recess.
 That would be the only time I’d really see him.
 Then second grade, I was in the bathroom with my mom, and I said, “Why does Micah go ah-ah-ah?”
 I was getting at, why does he stutter?
 And I also was asking, “Why can’t Micah read?”

 My mom said she remembers feeling so vulnerable and so scared to answer this question, because it was really the first time I was bringing up this difference I was noticing.
 She said, “You know how your grandma uses a cane?
 Well, Micah needs supports just like your grandma uses a cane, so he has extra people to help him with reading.”
 Then I was like, “Okay.”
 I was fine.
 My mom was waiting for ten other questions, but that was all I needed at that moment.
 There was no labeling, it was just, that was what it was.
+It’s important to ask your mom about her health and how she feels, always, they are our pillars in our lives.

 I think I’m the luckiest kid to have had the parents I’ve had.
 They worked really hard to listen to me.
 I think when you have your kid tell you they don’t want your brother and the parent just is like, “Okay,” I think that’s very magical.
 That they can listen and not put judgment on what I’m saying and not think I’m a bad kid and just think, This is just how Emma’s feeling at this moment.
 And I know because my parents have told me, they never knew what our relationship would look like.
 Now, when my brother and I are back home and we’re interacting and we make fun of our parents and we roll our eyes when they talk, all the things that parents want their kids to do, I think they feel satisfied.
 They figured out how to make it work in our family.